 The AI Personalization Layer

-Those baseline features handle comfort — AI handles the experience.
-AI adoption in the short-term rental space jumped to over 60% of operators in 2025, and the results are measurable: AI-drafted guest communications now reach 85-92% approval rates, and the share sent without any human edits rose from 23% to 45%.
-Complex, multi-step guest inquiries are increasingly handled end-to-end by AI.
+Those basics handle comfort.
+AI handles the experience layer.
+AI adoption in the short-term rental space jumped to over 60% of operators in 2025, and the results are real: AI-drafted guest communications now reach 85-92% approval rates, and the share sent without any human edits rose from 23% to 45%.
+In practice, that means fewer late-night messages and more time focused on the property itself.

 AI-powered guest experience elements: